lydell/run-pty/README.md

 To limit how many commands run in parallel, use for example `--auto-exit=5`.
 Add a period (full stop) at the end to stop as soon as one command fails (fail fast).
 For example, `--auto-exit=1.` would run sequentially.
 Just `--auto-exit` is the same as `--auto-exit=auto`, which uses the number of logical CPU cores.

+Note: `--auto-exit` is for conveniently running a couple of commands in parallel and get to know once they are done.
+I don’t want the feature to grow to [GNU Parallel] levels of complexity.

 ## Credits

 - [microsoft/node-pty] does all the heavy lifting of running the commands.